futuresystems-courses/465-oliverlewis/project/README.rst

 Example Deployment
 -------------------

-In this example we will do this and that and the other.
+In this example we will
+    - First deploy Apache Storm on the nodes.
+    - Start Apache Storm
+    - Stop Apache Storm
 ::

-   cm apachestorm ???
+   cm apachestorm deploy --nimbusNode=10.23.1.220 --zookeeperNode=10.23.1.220 --supervisorNode=10.23.1.217 --supervisorNode=10.23.1.218
-   cm apachestorm ???
+   cm apachestorm start --stormTtl=600 cm apachestorm stop

 Describe wht you do and put the concrete commands there. use $variables in the above and use export command to assign them assuming you use bash